Concepts

 Event fields

-Event fields are the actual contents of the event when it was received and parsed from the source.
-In the example above, message and status are fields of the individual log line received from the Datadog Agent.
+are fields of the individual log line received from the Datadog Agent.
 These will often vary from event to event.
 Many of the stream functions allow you to add or remove event fields.

-Event fields are selected using their direct field names, like message.
+Event fields are selected using their direct field names, like message

 Event meta data

-The _meta field in the example above represents the meta data associated with the event.
+field in the example above represents the meta data associated with the event.
 The meta data map, and all fields contained within it, are generated by the source at event ingestion time.
 These fields include identifiers of the source, the request parameters, and the type of the event.
 The meta data makes it easy to select events of the same type, in this case log events, from sources that support multiple event types.

-We have represented the meta data section here with _meta.
-However, as mentioned in the selector syntax, the fields of meta are selected using the @ prefix, so @type references the value log.
+.
+However, as mentioned in the selector syntax, the fields of meta are selected using the @

 Fields